 Unsteadiness at heel.
-Being eye wiped.

 Disturbing ground.
-Poor control.

 Slack and un-businesslike work.
-Failing to find dead or wounded game

 Noisy or inappropriate handling.
-Sloppy retrieving and delivery.
+Being eye wiped.
+Poor control.
+Failing to find dead or wounded game Sloppy retrieving and delivery.

 MAJOR Fault - Dog MAY be discarded

 Unsteadiness at Heel

 We have already discussed unsteadiness at heel under Basic Requirements.
 While a dog may not behave badly enough to warrant its elimination from the Trial, nevertheless, bad heel work, evidenced by constant swapping of sides, surging forward, pulling in front of the handler or lagging behind should all be noted and marked down as major faults.